-Like many of you, I enjoy browsing the U.S. News And World Report Medical School rank lists every year to see which programs are on the top.
-(Usually on a line at the supermarket!)
+Like many, I enjoy browsing the U.S. News And World Report Medical School rank lists yearly to see which programs are top.
+(Usually in a line at the supermarket!)
 Even more so, I enjoy reading the Aunt Minnie and Doximity radiology residency rank lists each year.
-And, I love reading and writing about them just as much as the next guy.
-But, we need to be careful when we decide to rank schools, residencies, and other educational institutions.
+And I love reading and writing about them as much as the next guy.
+But, we need to be careful when we rank schools, residencies, and other educational institutions.
 So, why am I such a “Debbie Downer” when it comes to ranking residencies and educational institutions, and in our case, specifically radiology residency?
 (And no, it’s not related to my role as an associate residency director at a small radiology residency program).
-Well, I will give you my reasons, as you guessed it, as our topic for today!
+Well, as you guessed, I will give you my reasons for our topic for today!

 One Size Does Not Fit All

 When you rank multiple programs in one list, you cannot consider all the variables that would make one program great for a particular type of personality and terrible for another.
-Moreover, if you look at the rankings, you will see categories like best teaching, research, and clinical experiences.
-Some folks learn best on the job and others learn better in a lecture format.
+Moreover, looking at the rankings, you will see categories like best teaching, research, and clinical experiences.
+Some folks learn best on the job, and others retain better in a lecture format.
 How do you rank that?
-Or, you want to become a great clinician and don’t take an interest in research.
+Or, you want to become a great clinician and don’t take a research interest.
 Would a Mass General work well for you?
 It doesn’t do justice to the individual.